dduwill/Product-Review/README.md

 ### Using the R package 'lda' for model fitting

-The object `documents` is a super large list where each element represents one document.
-After creating this list, we compute a few statistics about the corpus, such as length and vocabulary counts:
+Then I compute a few statistics about the corpus, such as length and vocabulary counts for lda:

 ```r
 # Compute some statistics related to the data set: